MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Virtual Switch External   Microsoft Hyper-V Network Adapter
 ```

-Run the following command to create a container with a name of 'MyContainer'.
-Notice that this example places the output of the ``New-Container`` into a variable ``$container``.
+Run the following command to create a container with a name of **MyContainer**.
+Notice that this example places the output of the `New-Container` into a variable `$container`.
 This will be helpful later on.

 ```powershell
 $container = New-Container -Name "MyContainer" -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"
 ```

 To see a list of containers on the host and verify that the container was created, use the `Get-Container` command.
-Notice that a container has been created with the name of ‘MyContainer’ however is in an off state.
+Notice that a container has been created with the name of **MyContainer** however is in an off state.

 ```powershell
 Get-Container